 It’s easy to prevent this fraud.
-Never let the credit card out of your sight and don’t allow anyone to hold it near another device of any sorts.
+Never let the credit card out of your sight, and don’t allow anyone to hold it near another device of any sort.

 Beware of such emails and phone calls.
 These are usually from credit card fraudsters.
 They’ll make an offer that’s too good to be true.
 However, the condition is that you place the order instantly.

 The fraudster, in this case, will ask for your credit card number, it's CVC or CVV, on the phone or by email.
 Once you’ve given these details, your entire credit limit will be wiped out in less than a minute.